punewa/azure-content/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

 The Service Fabric Visual Studio project templates contain sample code.
 The steps below show how you can report custom health events from your service code.
 Such reports will automatically show up in the standards tools for health monitoring that Service Fabric provides, such as Service Fabric Explorer, Azure portal health view, and PowerShell.

 1. Reopen the application you created above in Visual Studio or create a new application by using a stateful service from the Visual Studio templates.
-2. Open the **Stateful1.cs** file.
-Find the declaration for `var myDictionary` and add the code below right after the `var myDictionary` declaration.
-The `fabricClient` object created here will be used later to report health.

-    ```csharp
-    var fabricClient = new FabricClient(new FabricClientSettings() { HealthReportSendInterval = TimeSpan.FromSeconds(0) });
-    ```

-    Also add this namespace to the **Stateful1.cs** file.

-    ```csharp
-    using System.Fabric;
-    ```

-4. Next, look up the call `myDictionary.TryGetValueAsync` in the *RunAsync* method.
+2. Next, opne the **Stateful1.cs** file and look up the call `myDictionary.TryGetValueAsync` in the *RunAsync* method.
 You can see this returns a `result` that holds the current value of the counter, since the key logic in this application is to keep a count running.
 If this was a real application, and if the lack of result represented a failure, then you would want to report that to the health manager.

-5. To report a health event for the lack of result representing a failure, add the code below after the `myDictionary.TryGetValueAsync` call.
-We report the event as a `StatefulServiceReplicaHealthReport` since it's being reported from a stateful service.
-The PartitionId and ReplicaId that are passed in to the report event will help identify the source of this report when you see it in one of the health monitoring tools.
-That's important because a deployed stateful service can have multiple partitions and each partition can have multiple replicas.
+3. To report a health event for the lack of result representing a failure, add the code below after the `myDictionary.TryGetValueAsync` call.
+We report replica health since it's being reported from a stateful service.
 The `HealthInformation` parameter stores information about the health issue being reported.
 Add this namespace to the **Stateful1.cs** file.

     ```csharp
     using System.Fabric.Health;